iyanuashiri/meethub/README.md

 9. CLOUDINARY_API_KEY=
 10. CLOUDINARY_API_SECRET=

+You will need to set the SECRET_KEY.
+For local development, you can leave the database and Cloudinary variables blank to use SQLite and local media storage.

 Visit `http://localhost:8000` in your browser.

+Add threaded comments for better discussions
+Add location-based event exploration (e.g., with a map) Implement social authentication (Google, GitHub)
+Add event categories and tags for better filtering (good first issue) Enable event sharing on social media

 ## Roadmap
+We have a lot of exciting features planned!
+Here are some ideas, many of which are great for first-time contributors.
-- [ ] Add comprehensive test suite
+- [ ] Add a comprehensive test suite (help wanted, sprint)
-- [ ] Implement REST API
+- [ ] Implement REST API for a mobile-friendly experience
-- [ ] Add threaded comments
+- [ ] Add threaded comments for better discussions
-- [ ] Add location-based event exploration
+- [ ] Add location-based event exploration (e.g., with a map)
-- [ ] Implement social authentication
+- [ ] Implement social authentication (Google, GitHub)
-- [ ] Add event categories and tags
+- [ ] Add event categories and tags for better filtering (good first issue)
 - [ ] Enable event sharing on social media

 ## Contributing
 Contributions are welcome!
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are greatly appreciated.
 Please feel free to submit a Pull Request.
+See our Contributing Guide for details on our code of conduct and the process for submitting pull requests to us.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.